Menu

 Firstly, you should be aware that the United States does not offer free healthcare (or rather healthcare paid for by taxes) to its citizens, residents, or visitors.
 This means that it is essential that you get health insurance for your stay in the country.

 Medical costs in the United States are some of the highest in the world.
-A simple visit to the emergency room that just requires a few stitches can cost you hundreds of dollars.
-On the other hand, an overnight stay in a hospital can go well into thousands of dollars.
+A simple visit to the emergency room averages between $900 and $2,500, while an overnight hospital stay costs around $13,600 on average.
 If you are in the United States without health insurance, you will be expected to pay for all your treatments yourself, and a severe health problem can leave a person in deep financial trouble that will take a very long time to recover from.

-If you need emergency or standard care while in the US, have all your insurance information ready - this will determine what hospital you are taken to for treatment.
+If you need emergency or standard care while in the US, have all your insurance information ready, as this will determine which hospital you are taken to for treatment.
+Remember that if you are in the United States without insurance and require emergency treatment, you will be responsible for all related expenses, including surgeries, ambulance transportation, and medical supplies.

 Crime in the United States

 The US has a higher crime rate than other European developed countries.
-However, as the US media do tend to "sensationalize", keep in mind that things are often not as bad as they seem on TV or in the news.
+However, as the US media tends to "sensationalize", keep in mind that things are often not as bad as they seem on TV or in the news.
 However, statistics show that there is more crime in America than in other countries with similar levels of wealth and development.
-The US murder rate is about 6.8 per 100,000 compared to Europe's 3 per 100,000.
-The US rate for rape is about seven times higher than the average for Europe, and the United States robbery rates are approximately four times higher than those in Europe.
+The FBI homicide rate recently fell to 5.3 per 100,000 annually, down from 6.8 per 100,000.
+While the overall crime rate remains higher than Western European averages, violent crime has stabilized and even declined compared to recent years.
 Lenient gun laws and a substantial gap between the rich and the poor are some of the most frequently quoted reasons for the higher crime rate in the country.

 Remember that large cities are more crime-prone than quiet suburban areas and rural communities.
 It is also important to note that crime is often concentrated in the so-called "bad neighborhoods".
 It is, therefore, essential to research the neighborhoods in the city you are moving to before renting a place.